 BSPP funded students will be expected to produce a report for the BSPP newsletter at the end of their course describing their experience.
 There is also a requirement for students to provide four short video blogs over the course of their MSc describing their experiences.
 Students will also be given free membership of the society for two years.

-The closing date for applications is 30th June 2021, and late applications will not be considered.
-Notification of the results of applications will be made after consideration by the Education sub-committee of the BSPP Board.
+The closing date for applications was 30th June 2021 Notification of the results of applications will be made after consideration by the Education sub-committee of the BSPP Board.